-The PhD program is designed to attract students who wish to develop a broad base of sociological knowledge, such as would equip students to embark on academic careers in leading institutions of higher education.
+The PhD in Sociology is designed to attract students who wish to develop a broad base of sociological knowledge and conduct original research.
+The degree equips students to embark on both academic careers in leading institutions of higher education and careers in applied research settings.
 The PhD program boasts a wide array of curricular strengths and diverse methodological offerings, all of which draw upon the department’s emphasis on the study of social inequalities along lines of race, class, and gender.
 Faculty expertise ranges widely from domestic U.S. concerns to issues that affect groups, regions, and societies on a global scale.

 The PhD program is organized around four key areas of specialization:

 In addition to the graduate courses offered in the areas of specialization, the program offers a strong foundation in both theory (classical and contemporary) and methods (quantitative and qualitative).
-Reflecting the program’s distinctive emphasis on social inequalities, students are required to select a core elective in this field, choosing from a list of approved courses maintained by the department (e.g., Social Psychology of Stratification (SOCL 7263) and Class Structure and Social Inequality (SOCL 7252)).
+Reflecting the program’s distinctive emphasis on social inequalities, students are required to select a core elective in this field, choosing from a list of approved courses maintained by the department.
 As students complete their core requirements, they also work closely with individual faculty members to advance their work within one of the department’s standing areas of specialization.
 Students also have the right to petition to construct their own areas of specialization (pending departmental approval) and have completed area examinations in a host of subfields.
 Among these are environmental justice, political economy of global capitalism, theoretical criminology, feminist theory, political sociology, social psychology, sociology of violence, and immigration, among many others.

-The PhD program is designed to admit relatively small numbers of graduate students each year, which affords students the opportunity to forge close working relationships with the faculty.
-Our faculty and graduate students work together in a number of interdisciplinary research projects, programs, and centers, including the Social Science Environmental Health Research Institute; the Brudnick Center on Violence and Conflict; the Dukakis Center for Urban and Regional Policy; the Institute on Urban Health Research and Practice; the Environmental Justice Research Collaborative; the Institute on Race and Justice; and the Women’s, Gender, and Sexuality Studies Program.
-Many of the faculty in the Department of Sociology and Anthropology have additional interests and are affiliated with other departments on campus, including environmental studies; law and public policy; Latino, Latin American, and Caribbean studies; African-American studies; international affairs, Jewish studies; and criminal justice.
-Students who wish to work with faculty in other disciplines are encouraged to enlist the aid of the sociology graduate director or their advisors in contacting individual faculty members.
+The Sociology PhD program admits relatively small numbers of graduate students each year, which affords students the opportunity to work closely with the faculty and fellow graduate students.
+Our faculty and graduate students work together in a number of interdisciplinary research projects, programs, and centers, including the Social Science Environmental Health Research Institute; NULab for Texts, Maps, and Networks; the Institute for Health Equity and Social Justice Research; the Brudnick Center on Violence and Conflict; the Kitty and Michael Dukakis Center for Urban and Regional Policy; the Northeastern Environmental Justice Research Collaborative; the Institute on Race and Justice; and the Women’s, Gender and Sexuality Studies Program.
+Many of the faculty in the Department of Sociology and Anthropology are affiliated with other programs and departments on campus, including environmental studies; Africana studies; international affairs, criminal justice; and the law school.
+To ensure that PhD students become not only effective researchers and writers but also successful instructors, we offer teacher-training with the aim of instilling a skill-set that prospective academic employers find desirable.
+Students have numerous opportunities to participate in funded research opportunities, housed at research centers or with individual faculty members, frequently leading to conference papers and published articles.
+In addition, the department and affiliated centers often host national and international conferences, further enhancing educational opportunities for our graduate students.
+The department also offers a set of workshops on academic writing, teaching, grant writing, media relations, and other professional development skills.

 Students interested in the PhD apply directly to that program.
 Students admitted without a master’s degree earn the MA in sociology en route once PhD course work is completed.
 Please note that all applicants for the doctoral program are required to submit a writing sample that should consist of written materials that demonstrate their capacity for scholarship at the doctoral level.
 (Copies of several course or term papers or a copy of a master’s thesis or paper are appropriate.)